 Section 1.
-Section 605 of the financial services law, as added by 2 section 26 of part H of chapter 60 of the laws of 2014, is amended to read as follows:
+Section 605 of the financial services law, as added by section 26 of part H of chapter 60 of the laws of 2014, is amended to read as follows:

 § 605.
-Dispute resolution for emergency services. (a) Emergency 5 services for an insured.
-(1) When a health care plan receives a bill for emergency services from a non-participating physician or hospital, the health care plan shall pay an amount that it determines is reasonable for the emergency services rendered by the non-participating physician or hospital, in accordance with section three thousand two hundred twen-10 ty-four-a of the insurance law, except for the insured's co-payment, coinsurance or deductible, if any, and shall ensure that the insured 12 shall incur no greater out-of-pocket costs for the emergency services than the insured would have incurred with a participating physician or 13

-14 hospital pursuant to subsection (c) of section three thousand two

-15 hundred forty-one of the insurance law.
+Dispute resolution for emergency services. (a) Emergency services for an insured.
+(1) When a health care plan receives a bill for emergency services from a non-participating physician or hospital, including a bill for inpatient services which follow an emergency room 7 visit, the health care plan shall pay an amount that it determines is 9 reasonable for the emergency services rendered by the non-participating 10 physician or hospital, in accordance with section three thousand two hundred twenty-four-a of the insurance law, except for the insured's 11 co-payment, coinsurance or deductible, if any, and shall ensure that the 12 insured shall incur no greater out-of-pocket costs for the emergency services than the insured would have incurred with a participating 14 physician or hospital pursuant to subsection (c) of section three thou-15 sand two hundred forty-one of the insurance law.